pR0Ps/website/pelican/content/pages/about.md

 Hi, I'm Carey.

-I'm a software developer currently working at [Avaya Inc.] in Ottawa.
+I'm a software developer currently working in Ottawa.

 When I'm not at work, I work on hobby projects, read, or spend time outdoors, usually on a bike.